Myriopteris scabra: Description

 Myriopteris scabra grows from a short creeping rhizome, usually 4–7 mm in diameter with brown scales.
-The leaves (fronds) are clustered and may range greatly in size from 5–30 cm long.
+The leaves (fronds) are clustered and may range greatly in size from long.
 The leaf petiole is black to dark brown.
 The leaf blade is 1–4 cm wide, linear-oblong to lanceolate, and up to pinnate-pinnatifid to 2-pinnate.
 The rachis has scattered linear-lanceolate scales and dimorphic pubescence, abaxially sparsely hirsute, adaxially covered with tortuous appressed hairs.
 The ultimate leaflets are narrowly elliptic to elongate-deltate, not beadlike, and up to 3–5 mm long.
 The upper leaflet surface has a distinctive rough or spiky surface, which distinguishes this species from most other Myriopteris, and gives rise to the specific name scabra (Latin for rough or coarse).
 The leaflet edges are only folded under at their margins, barely concealing the sori (when present), which form a continuous bead around leaflet margins.